SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex6/README.md

 ![](images/EventMesh.png)

 5. Create data using S/4 preview app and repeat steps 5 to 9 from the above section to view the data created by live events.
-> Note: This data is temporarily persisted and will not be available if you rerun the application.
+> Note: This data is temporarily persisted and will not be available if you rerun your application.